AlejandroFraga/web-cv/README.md

 # [WEB CV](http://alejandrofraga.me)
-This is the project for my personal website in which I talk about my profesional career
+This is the project for my personal website in which I talk about my professional career

 ### TO-DO
 * End cleaning and commenting all the HTML, CSS and Javascript code